USS Gunston Hall (LSD-44): 2010

 Gunston Hall was deployed in January 2010 as part of rescue efforts after the 2010 Haiti earthquake.
 On 18 January 2010, she anchored off Killick Navy Base and started relief operations.

-In August 2010, after allegations of sexual harassment and simple assault among the ship's crew sufaced, her commanding officer was relieved of his command by Rear Admiral Dave Thomas, commander of Naval Surface Force Atlantic, while the ship's executive officer and former Command Master Chief were given non-judicial actions over the same incident.
+In August 2010, after allegations of sexual harassment and simple assault among the ship's crew surfaced, her commanding officer was relieved of his command by Rear Admiral Dave Thomas, commander of Naval Surface Force Atlantic, while the ship's executive officer and former Command Master Chief were given non-judicial actions over the same incident.

 2011

-In 2011 Gunston Hall participated in "Amphibious-Southern Partnership Station 2011", during on a two-month deployment to the U.S. Southern Command Area of Responsibility, with stops in Belize, Colombia, Guatemala and Jamaica.
+In 2011 Gunston Hall participated in "Amphibious-Southern Partnership Station 2011", during a two-month deployment to the U.S. Southern Command Area of Responsibility, with stops in Belize, Colombia and Guatemala.
 Embarked with Gunston Hall was a U.S. Marines Theater Security Cooperation Task Force composed of multiple Marine Corps units, and the staff element of Destroyer Squadron 40.
 The sailors and Marines conducted subject matter expert exchanges with partner nations and gave out gifts to needy children at their port visits.